Secret of the Best Southern Fried Corn Recipe

 There is also a corn, leek quiche that is simply heaven.

 So tell me, if you grew up in the South, how did your family make their southern fried corn recipe?
+Please follow me on instagram to see behind the scenes cooking and food prep along with recipes not yet published.

 - 8 ears of corn